 The family business was seasonal, which gave Marc opportunities to winter in other regions of France.
 Marc gravitated to the Mediterranean climate of the French Riviera, where he became fascinated with the fine art of wine and food pairing, and worked as a sommelier for various restaurants.

 He eventually decided to apply the sommelier skills honed on the French Riveria in the United States.
 He started in the trenches of wine retailing in the Midwest and relocated to California in 2003, where he became Director of Wine Education for Michel-Schlumberger Winery in the Dry Creek Valley.
-In 2004, He passed the Certified Wine Educators exam and the Advanced Certificate from the Wine and Spirit Education Trust, and is now completing work toward the Diploma and Master of Wine.
+In 2004, He passed the Certified Wine Educators exam and the Advanced Certificate from the Wine and Spirit Education Trust, and has completed the Diploma of Wine and Spirits from the same institution in 2014.

 Alain was taught traditional French pastries by his father Joseph who descended form a long line of bakers.
 His father along with his mother Jean owned a patisserie & café ,located in the city of St. Tropez in the Provence region of France, where he nurtured his craft until 1988.